Faveod/ruby-tree-sitter/docs/SIGSEGV.md

 Obviously, an `Array` doesn't have a `type` method, so we should just get an exception.
-The test suite should report the exception and we should move on with out lives.
+The test suite should report the exception and we should move on with our lives.
 Why would it segfault?
 It can't be a `ruby` bug on such a trivial case!
 It was doing it when running this test in isolation *and* when we run the whole test-suite serially!